Linuo-cy/Draconic-Evolution/README.md

 ## License / Use in Modpacks
 This mod is licensed under the [**Don't Be a Jerk License**](https://github.com/Draconic-Inc/Draconic-Evolution/blob/HEAD/LICENSE.md) created by CoFH.
 I hereby grant permission to use this mod in any mod pack without the need to request permission from myself the owner (brandon3055).

+This is a special version of Draconic Evolution for my modpack.
+Compared to the original version, the following changes have been made:

+1. Adjusted the damage of the Chaos Guardian and the invincibility duration during the release of certain abilities.
+2. Changed the logic of the Chaos Crystal shield.
+3. Disabled the generation of overworld_draconium_ore.
+4. Added some configs to toggle the modifications mentioned in point 1.
+5. Hard-coded changes in the configs regarding the slot size of equipment modules and the effects of certain models.